ron-arredondo-ua/projects/tools/scripts/datadog/README.md

 This is the readme file for Datadog scripts:

-// Prerequistes
+# Prerequistes:
+#
-API and APP key for datadog#
+# Dataddog API and APP keys are required for usin gthis script

-// Retrieve all datadog monitors
+# Retrieve all datadog monitors

 ./get_monitors.py -h